<

 hear of Some murder Committed by them when they Get to the outward

 Inhabitants . . .
-My son Matt [Mary's husband] is endeavoring to raise men to goe out
+My son Matt [ths is Mary's husband] is endeavoring to raise men to goe out

 after the Indians and to lie in wait for them and tell me he is